 The public review draft dated May 6, 2011 was distributed to solicit comments and suggestions to strengthen the plan and make it useful to the department and the public.
-The revised public review draft of the plan was also forwarded to the Board of Game to fulfill the requirements of AS 16.20.610(c) (Please see Appendix F).

-At the conclusion of a second public review period in 2015, the Commissioner of the Alaska Department of Fish and Game will adopt the final plan and corresponding regulations for use by the department in managing the CHA.
+A second public review period was conducted in October 2015.
+The second public review draft, with minor edits to incorporate public comments, will become the final plan.
+The Commissioner of the Alaska Department of Fish and Game will adopt the final plan and corresponding regulations for use by the department in managing the CHA.
 At this point, the plan can be implemented by ADF&G.